thesofproject/sof-test/README.md

     ...
 ```

-Some tests support SOF_ALSA_OPTS, SOF_APLAY_OPTS and SOF_ARECORD_OPTS,
+Some tests support SOF_ALSA_TOOL, SOF_ALSA_OPTS, SOF_APLAY_OPTS and SOF_ARECORD_OPTS,
 work in progress.
 Where supported, optional parameters in SOF_APLAY_OPTS
 and SOF_ARECORD_OPTS are passed to all aplay and arecord
 invocations.
 SOF_ALSA_OPTS parameters are passed to both aplay and
 arecord.
+SOF_ALSA_TOOL is used to select tool for testing.
+Set SOF_ALSA_TOOL to 'alsa' or 'tinyalsa' to select tool.
 Warning these environments variables do NOT support parameters
 with whitespace or globbing characters, in other words this does NOT
 work: